Step 2. Specify Path to SMB File Share and Access Credentials

 If you have not set up credentials beforehand, click the Manage accounts link at the bottom of the list or click Add on the right to add the credentials.
 For more information, see Managing Credentials.

-If the This share requires access credentials check box is not selected, to access the file share Veeam Backup & Replication uses the computer account of the backup proxy server.
+If the This share requires access credentials check box is not selected, Veeam Backup & Replication uses the computer account of the proxy server to access the file share.